Chivor

 Chivor is a town and municipality in the Eastern Boyacá Province, part of the Colombian department of Boyacá.
 The mean temperature of the village in the Tenza Valley is 18 C and Chivor is located at 215 km from the department capital Tunja.
 Economic activity includes emerald mining.

 Borders

-Bordered to the north with the municipality of Macanal; to the south with Ubalá, Cundinamarca, on the east with the municipality of Santa María, and the west by the municipality of Almeida.
+It is bordered to the north by the municipality of Macanal; to the south by Ubalá, Cundinamarca, on the east by the municipality of Santa María, and the west by the municipality of Almeida.

 Etymology

 Chivor comes from Chibcha and means "Our farmfields - our mother" or "Green and rich land".
 The latter refers to the rich emerald deposits.

 History

 Chivor was inhabited by the Muisca in the times before the Spanish conquest.
 The Muisca were organized in their loose Muisca Confederation with northern ruler the zaque of Hunza and the southern zipa in Bacatá.
 Already in those times the rich emerald deposits were known and mined by the Muisca.
 The emeralds functioned as offer pieces in the Muisca religion, as decoration and as money.

 The emerald deposits of Chivor were discovered by Spanish conquistador Gonzalo Jiménez de Quesada in 1537 but the mines were abandoned until 1886.

 Modern Chivor was not founded until December 16, 1930, by Florencio Novoa.